 Here are a couple of shots looking down the flue.

-This fix is to leave the transite asbestos material in place, block the openings at the top and bottom of the chimney, and replace the water heater with either an electric unit or a powervent unit that can vent out the side of the house.
+A quick test of the water heater confirmed that it was backdrafting like crazy.
+The fix is to leave the transite asbestos material in place, block the openings at the top and bottom of the chimney, and replace the water heater with either an electric unit or a powervent unit that can vent out through the side of the house.

-When buying a home with a transite asbestos flue liner / vent, be sure to have the interior of the flue inspected.
-If it’s in pristine condition, as some of them still are, just plan to not use it again once the gas appliances that are connected to it are replaced.
-If the flue is deteriorated, have it abandoned immediately for safety.
-An HVAC contractor can help to figure out a different way to vent the existing appliances, or can replace the existing appliances with new ones that don’t need to use the transite asbestos flue.
+If you’re buying a home with a transite asbestos vent, typically for a water heater or furnace, be sure to have the interior of the flue inspected.
+When it’s in pristine condition, as some of them still are, just plan not to use it again once the gas appliances that are connected to it are replaced.
+If the flue is deteriorated, you should have it abandoned immediately for safety.
+An HVAC contractor can help to figure out a different way to vent the existing appliances or can replace the existing appliances with new ones that don’t need to use the transite asbestos flue.